Deploy Relayer

 This step establishes your database schema and initial configurations required by the relayer.

-Start Relayer Service
+Step 3: Start Relayer Service

 Launch the main relayer services, connecting both L1 and L2: